archrave/Pocket-Recipes-App/README.md

 All dart scripts are located inside the lib folder.

-- Widgets are inside Expense-Manager-App/lib/widgets/
+- Widgets are inside Recipes-App/lib/widgets/
-- Simple object models are in Expense-Manager-App/lib/models/
+- Simple object models are in Recipes-App/lib/models/
+- Dummy data used is in a separate .dart file in the root directory ./dummy_data.dart

 To run this app on a virtual machine (mobile emulator), your android device or your web browser, just clone the project, open your terminal inside that folder and use this command:
 ```
 flutter run
 ```
 (Must have flutter in the system PATH, and USB Debugging enabled if you're using an Andriod device)

-- Note: Project is under development at this stage